 There is no obligation to re-tile an entire floor due to localised repairs, and a re-tile to a natural break point is considered acceptable.
 NHBC guidelines advise that Avant Homes are not obliged to replace any other areas if there is a variation in colour due to the replacement being from a different batch.

-Please also ensure that you clean your floor with appropriate manufacturer recommended products as neither Avant Homes nor the manufacturer will accept liability for issues that arise through usage of unsuitable cleaning agents.
+Please also ensure that you clean your floor with appropriate manufacturer recommended products as neither Avant Homes nor the manufacturer will accept liability for issues that arise through usage of unsuitable cleaning products.

-Any garage walls constructed from a single leaf of masonry will not be impervious to driven rain, and consequently they can become damp.
-To that extent some level of water penetration can occur, and as such the garage is not considered suitable for storage of perishable items that could be damaged by damp conditions.
+Any garage walls constructed from a single leaf of masonry will not be resistant to driven rain, and consequently they can become damp.
+To that extent, some level of water penetration can occur and, as such, the garage is not considered suitable for storage of perishable items that could be damaged by damp conditions.
 Avant Homes will not accept any liability for damages caused by the garage being used in this way.

 The effects of normal drying out of the concrete garage floor can result in minor cosmetic cracking.
 These cracks are not classified as a defect by the NHBC.
 Should you have any concerns please contact your Customer Service team who will be able to advise you should you believe your issues fall outside these parameters as described.

 In the event you experience any issues with the operation of your widows (opening/closing/locking etc) these should be reported to the Customer Service team.

 Any damages to the frames or glass should be reported to the site manager at FIHV.
 In relation to the glass in your home, the NHBC give explicit instructions on how to assess any issues: